 The largest tree on one of our field trip trails is a Western Red Cedar.
 I learned the sacred value of the cedar during my first year as a Jesuit Volunteer, serving with Indigenous youth in South-Eastern Montana.
 Cedar is the life-giving heart of the forest—birds find shelter in the uppermost layers of its canopy, and invertebrates hide in the deep rich soil between its roots.
 I guide my students to the base of its trunk and they gather around it, inspecting the ruddy bark with handheld loupes.
 When they finish investigating, I challenge them to see how many 5th graders it will take to complete a circle around the tree.
 They embrace the tree, hands-locked together, and I imagine seeds of justice taking root in the fertile earth between their feet.
 I now understand that environmental education is not about knowledge; it is about facilitating a sense of wonder—a connection to the earth and to each other that takes us outside of ourselves—reminding us that our very existence depends on a primordial web of mutuality.

-Makenna Jordan is a volunteer with Jesuit Volunteer Corps, Northwest, serving as the Conservation Educator at Columbia Gorge Ecology Institute.
+Makenna Jordan was a 2017-2018 volunteer with Jesuit Volunteer Corps Northwest, serving as the Conservation Educator at Columbia Gorge Ecology Institute.
 She served as a JV from 2016-2017 at St. Labre Indian School in Ashland, MT.
 She graduated from Gonzaga University and is from Spokane, WA.